CLASSES IN THE SHOP

 Charlotte, VT

 I share the shop with Jolynn Santiago, it’s where we make work and teach.
 We offer green woodworking, jewelry making, and enameling classes.
-In addition, we host instructors who teach a variety of other tactile processes - from field botany to broom making.
-Workshops range from one day to a week long.
-A deposit will confirm your spot, and is refundable up to 60 days before the start of your workshop.
+In addition, we occasionally host other instructors.

 Chairmaking Classes are open to all skill levels, and no previous experience is required.
 The daily schedule is 9-5 with a short break for lunch, and you’re welcome to work into the evenings.
 All classes cover the basics, including: